-Belmont shall have a goal of maintaining its capital infrastructure by establishing a "capital investment" benchmark of between 5% and 7% of its general fund operating budget, excluding exempt and enterprise debt.

-The Belmont Capital Improvement Program (CIP) shall be prepared and financed in accordance with the following policies:

-- Outside Funding State, federal, or private grant funding shall be pursued and used to finance the capital budget wherever possible. - Debt Exclusion Projects, based upon cost, urgency of the project, long term benefit of the project, or other large projects being simultaneously considered shall be funded by a Proposition 21⁄2 debt exclusion vote in order to collect annual revenues sufficient to pay the new debt costs and not impact funds necessary to maintain the annual town and school operating budgets. - General Fund Debt Smaller projects may be funded by non-exempt debt with a careful review of the timing and impact on the operating budget while also maintaining the Town's investment in its capital infrastructure and equipment. - Enterprise Fund Debt Enterprise departments operate as self-sufficient entities and all costs (direct, indirect and debt service) shall be covered by revenues.
-Projects funded by debt shall have a careful review of the timing and impact on rates. - General Fund Debt Service as % of General Fund Budget The annual Debt Service requirement should not exceed 10% of the Town's general fund annual revenues (excluding exempt debt and enterprise funds).
+Belmont shall have a goal of maintaining its capital infrastructure by establishing a "capital investment" benchmark of between 5% and 7% of its general fund operating budget, excluding exempt and enterprise debt service.
+The Belmont Capital Improvement Program (CIP) shall be prepared and financed in accordance with the following policies: - Outside Funding State, federal, or private grant funding shall be pursued and used to finance the capital budget wherever possible. - Debt Exclusion Projects, based upon cost, urgency of the project, long term benefit of the project, or other large projects being simultaneously considered shall be funded by a Proposition 21⁄2 debt exclusion vote in order to collect annual revenues sufficient to pay the new debt costs and not impact funds necessary to maintain the annual town and school operating budgets. - General Fund Debt Smaller projects may be funded by non-exempt debt with a careful review of the timing and impact on the operating budget while also maintaining the Town's investment in its capital infrastructure and equipment. - Enterprise Fund Debt Enterprise departments operate as self-sufficient entities and all costs (direct, indirect and debt service) shall be covered by revenues.
+Projects funded by debt shall have a careful review of the timing and impact on rates. - General Fund Debt Service as % of General Fund Budget The annual Debt Service requirement should not exceed 10% of the Town's general fund annual revenues (excluding exempt debt and enterprise fund debt).
 Pay As You Go/Discretionary Capital Funding - After establishing a base of approximately \$1.5 million, the Town shall increase its capital investment by the same rate as regular budget growth.

-Debt-Financing/Borrowing

-- The term of borrowing for a capital project shall not exceed its estimated useful life. - The Town will attempt to maintain a long-term debt schedule such that at least 50% of its outstanding principal will be paid within 10 to 15 years. - As General Fund Non-Proposition 21⁄2 Debt Service is paid, the Town shall maintain its investment in capital projects by utilizing this pay-off in planning debt service costs for new necessary projects.
+Debt-Financing/Borrowing The term of borrowing for a capital project shall not exceed its estimated useful life. • As General Fund Non-Proposition 21⁄2 Debt Service is paid, the Town shall maintain its investment in capital projects by utilizing this pay-off in planning debt service costs for new necessary projects.
+The Town will attempt to avoid long-term debt payment schedules with balloon payments of principal in the final year.
+This policy shall not limit the Town's ability to refinance long term debt at more favorable interest rates.
+The strategy of utilizing "level debt service" versus "level principal and declining interest cost" shall be analyzed before borrowing is authorized.
+References: